-An IPR can be requested beginning nine (9) months after the patent has issued.
-If less than nine (9) months, a Post-Grant Review can be requested.
+An IPR can be requested nine months after the infringing patent has been issued.
+If it has been less than nine months, a Post-Grant Review can be requested instead.

-The PGR’s timing requirements are that it can only be requested up to nine (9) months after issuance.
-That is, if the U.S. Patent has issued for longer than nine (9) months, a PGR is no longer available.
+A PGR’s timing requirements are different from that of an IPR.
+It can only be requested during the immediate nine months after it was issued.
+If the U.S. Patent has been issued for longer than nine months, a PGR is no longer available.

 Covered Business Method Reviews

-Business method patents have a special post-grant proceeding available to them, called Covered Business Method (CBM) Reviews.
-A CBM Review can be requested against a business method U.S. Patent for any ground of invalidity.
+Business method patents had special post-grant proceedings available to them, called Covered Business Method (CBM) Reviews.
+A CBM Review would be requested against a business U.S. Patent for any ground of invalidity.